veraison/.github/profile/README.md

 Meeting ID: 930 2486 0563
 Passcode: 535948

+An ICS for the public meeting can be found [here](https://github.com/veraison/community/blob/main/veraison-public-meeting.ics)

 To start a conversation on any topic to do with the project, visit https://veraison.zulipchat.com

 Acknowledgement: the Veraison project wishes to express appreciation for the sponsorship by Zulip of the project communication streams.